meatball133/crystal/exercises/concept/castle-dinner/.docs/instructions.md

 If the food is not what her majesty ordered, it should be tossed out.

 Implement the `check_food?` method, which takes the argument `food` which holds the name of the food as a `String`.
-The method should return the food if it is' Mushroom pasties`; otherwise, it should return `nil`.
+The method should return the food if it is `Mushroom pasties`; otherwise, it should return `nil`.

 ```crystal
 CastleDinner.check_food?("Mushroom pasties")